This recipe for Café De Paris Butter is courtesy of Neil Jewell and Leopard’s Leap Wines.

 Speaking to Eugene van Zyl, the winemaker, I was pleased to learn that the wines can be enjoyed straight away or they can be left to lie down for a bit.
 I think the red wines will benefit from some resting and they have been put aside for us to drink in the future.

 Now, on to the Café de Paris butter.
 Neil told us he adds egg yolks to the butter but I could not find that ingredient in the recipe.
 Also I was a bit worried about dry frying the onions but it worked!
 Neil recommends adding 4 egg yolks to 500g butter when making a flavoured butter – I only read this point after I had made the butter.
-I am going to have to try this again – any excuse really for me to enjoy this for a 4th time!
-I made the butter first and used it at home with whole calamari and some mussels.
+I am going to have to try this again.
+Any excuse really for me to enjoy this for a 4th time!
+First I made the butter and used it at home with whole calamari and some mussels.
 I then wrapped up the left overs in cling film, rolled it as tight as possible, secured the ends and stuck it into the fridge to use with crayfish.
 Last night I cooked off some onions with garlic and ginger in white wine and added a generous amount of the butter.
 I then pan fried two crayfish tails in the butter and served them with fresh basil, coriander and chives on a bed of pak choy.
 I have some left over and tomorrow night I am going to roast a chicken with the butter rubbed in under the skin.

 Café De Paris Butter

-- 20 mls garlic cloves finely chopped
+- 20 mls finely chopped garlic

 - 15 mls grated ginger